manon-reusens/text-classification-benchmark/README.md

 ## Structure
 * util/dataloader.py :  collect the datasets in their raw format and convert the useful columns to a pandas dataframe
+* util/datasplitter.py : splits a dataset into its train-(val)-test set components
 * huggingface_loading_script.py :  collect datasets from the huggingface hub and store them as csv files
 * preprocessing.py : preprocess raw text fields